 This is another toy that works indoors and out – five years after receiving a couple Bilibos from Grammy, these funny bowl-like toys are still in use.
 Currently they’re being used to transport dirt and water in the backyard, but when they’re not outdoors, they’ve also been used for rocking and rolling in when the kids were preschoolers, Barbie bathtubs, to cradles stuffed animals and as stools.
 These are a truly versatile toy.

 Bilibo now also makes a pack of 6 mini Bilibos, which could make a fun and creative addition to a sand and water table.

 Many of us can probably look back on our own childhood with fond memories of splashing around in a plastic pool during the summer.
 My mother-in-law taught my the trick of warming the water by laying a black piece of plastic (a big garbage bag works) over the pool in the sunshine for a little solar heating.

-A few more classic outdoor toys for tots:
+A few more classic outdoor toys for 2 year olds:

 - A Bubble Machine – chase those bubbles!

 - Little Shovels and Rakes and a place they can of dig in the dirt.